-Understanding your CA LLC fee helps you budget your business's expenses so you don't run into any financial surprises.4 min read
+Understanding your CA LLC fee helps you budget your business's expenses so you don't run into any financial surprises.6 min read

 California LLC Tax Schedule (2001 to present)

-Since those court cases, if any LLCs overpay their taxes based off of pre-2007 taxation practices, they can request a refund.
+Since those court cases, if any LLCs overpay their taxes based on pre-2007 taxation practices, they can request a refund.

 California LLC Forms

-LLCs doing business in California (and who are not classified as corporations), are expected to file form 568 (limited liability income company return of income), and are also expected to pay the $800 LLC tax, and fee if necessary).
-LLCs that aren't required to pay the LLC tax of $800 because they meet requirements mentioned above, should instead file form 565 (also known as the Partnership Return of Income.
-At that time, the yearly LLC Franchise tax that is normally filed with the 3522 form (meaning the LLC tax voucher) should be submitted by the 15th day of the 4th month after the LLC was filed.
-From there on out, the 3522 form must be turned in by the April fifteenth year to year.
+LLCs doing business in California (and who are not classified as corporations), are expected to file Form 568 (limited liability income company return of income), and are also expected to pay the $800 LLC tax, and fee if necessary).
+LLCs that aren't required to pay the LLC tax of $800 because they meet the requirements mentioned above, should instead file Form 565, also known as the Partnership Return of Income.
+At that time, the yearly LLC Franchise tax that is normally filed with the Form 3522 (meaning the LLC tax voucher) should be submitted by the 15th day of the fourth month after the LLC was filed.
+From there on out, the Form 3522 must be turned in by April 15, year to year.

 Increased Self-Employment Tax

 LLCs members should know that they have an increased self-employment tax as compared to standard self-employment tax rates.
-In fact, each and every member of the LLC does (it doesn't matter who's managing the company).
-If there is only one member in the LLC, the LLC is thought of as a disregarded entity (and will also be treated as such even it is set as a partnership with 2+ members; however, the LLC can choose to be treated differently by the state of Californian if it decides to change its status.
+In fact, each and every member of the LLC does — it doesn't matter who's managing the company.
+If there is only one member in the LLC, the LLC is thought of as a disregarded entity and will also be treated as such even it is set as a partnership with two or more members.
+However, the LLC can choose to be treated differently by the state of Californian if it decides to change its status.

-Any net income that is brought in by business from the LLC is treated the same as self-employment income, which is taxed at a rate of 15.3%.
+Any net income that is brought in by business from the LLC is treated the same as self-employment income, which is taxed at a rate of 15.3 percent.
 This is in addition to any federal or state taxes.
-If that same LLC were a corporation (owned and operated in the state of California), it wouldn't have to pay that 15.3% tax.
-Furthermore, if it was an S corporation in the state of Californian, it would only pay 7.65% on salaries and employment taxes.
+If that same LLC were a corporation owned and operated in the state of California, it wouldn't have to pay that 15.3 percent tax.
+Furthermore, if it was an S corporation in the state of Californian, it would only pay 7.65 percent on salaries and employment taxes.

 If you need help learning more about CA LLC fee, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.